AbinashBishoyi/FreeRapid/etc/readme.txt

 Q: How to enable a support for shutdown/restart commands on Linux and MacOS?
 A: Please see 'syscmd.properties' configuration file in application directory for more details.

+Q: Where are configuration files located?
+A: See Installation section.